markobabic333/Molecular_Dynamics/README.md

 # Molecular_Dynamics
-A repository for learning and teaching using molecular dynamics programs and disseminating best-practice uses and protocols derived from experience and experiments.
+A repository for learning and teaching using molecular dynamics programs and disseminating best-practice uses, protocols derived from experience and experiments.